silvercircle/silvercircle.github.io/_software/visualize-commit-history-of-a-version-control-system.md

 files as leaves.
 Activity in the project animates the tree - branches or leaves move when there is activity and disappear after they had been inactive for a while.
-Developers (people who commit changes to the project) can be seen moving along the branches of the tree, indicating which parts of the project they modified.
+Developers (people who commit changes to the project) can be seen moving along the branches of the tree, indicating which parts of the project they modified during a commit.
 {:dc}

 Various eye candy like bloom and glow effects are used to further enhance the animation and indicate activity in the project tree.
+The output can be controlled in many ways and you can choose the branch to display and specify a time range in form of start and end dates.
 ## Produce videos

 By default, gource shows its animations in a desktop window (optionally, full screen) and cannot